KickItLikeShika/cracking-kaggle-competitions/README.md

 # Cracking Kaggle competitions

-- This repo contains lots of Exploratory Data Analysis and making Machine Learning Models for kaggle competition submissions.
+- This repo contains lots of Exploratory Data Analysis(EDA), Feature Generating, and making Machine Learning Models for kaggle competition submissions.
-- Each competition has its own approach to solve it and get the best results.
+- Each competition has its own approach to solve it to get the best results.

 # Competitions in progress